 - minors under the age of 16 must go to school on a full-time basis.

-In California, state child labor laws put a cap on how many hours a minor can work.
+In California, state child labor laws set a limit on the number of hours a minor can work.
 They also restrict which hours can be worked.
 These rules depend on:

 - whether school is in session,